-First proposition speaker First opposition speaker Define the important terms of the motion • Team line • Explain the plan/model (if the motion requires Case division one) Respond to any issues with the definition/plan/ • Team line Reffute the proposition's arguments Case division Present 2 arguments against the motion 2 or 3 arguments in favour of the motion Second proposition speaker Second opposition speake Respond to the reffutation of the first proposition's arguments Respond to the reffutation of the first opposition's arguments • Reffute the arguments of the first opposition Reffutes the arguments of the second proposition • Present 1 or 2 new arguments in favour of Present 1 or 2 new arguments against the motion the motion Third proposition speaker Third opposition speaker Reffutes any remaining important elements of Rebut any remaining important elements of the the opposition case and re-establish proposition case and re-establish opposition proposition arguments. arguments.
-Proposition reply Opposition reply A thematic analysis of the main arguments A thematic analysis of the main arguments showing showing how the main points of clash fall on how the main points of clash fall on the the proposition's side. opposition's side.
+First proposition speaker First opposition speaker Define the important terms of the motion • Team line • Explain the plan (if the motion requires one) Case division • Team line Respond to any issues with the Case division definition/plan/burned/ yardstick Arguments in favour of the motion Rebut the proposition's arguments - Present arguments against the motion Second proposition speaker Second opposition speaker • Team line • Team line Respond to the rebuttal of the first Respond to the rebuttal of the first opposition's proposition's arguments arguments Rebut the arguments of the first opposition Rebut the arguments of the second opposition Present further arguments in favour of the Present further arguments against the motion motion Third government speaker Third opposition speaker Rebut any remaining important elements of the Rebut any remaining important elements of the opposition case and re-establish proposition proposition case and re-establish opposition arguments. arguments.
+Proposition reply Opposition reply A thematic analysis of the main arguments A thematic analysis of the main arguments showing showing how the main points of clash fall on how the main points of clash fall on the the government's side. opposition's side.

-The first proposition/government
+The first government

 The speech should begin by providing an adequate definition about what the debate will be about.
 This will involve defining or clarifying potentially contentious words in the motion, setting out a plan or likely plan if the motion necessitates some kind of action, or determining what criteria the debate ought to be judged upon.
 The speaker then has to outline the government case by announcing the case division.
 This means announcing which arguments will be presented by which speakers in the team.
-Then the speaker should move on to presenting their constructive case -2 to 3 arguments supporting the motion.
+The speaker will usually then present the team line which is a sentence which encapsulates a team's approach to the topic.
+Then the speaker should move on to presenting their arguments, prioritising the most important ones.